 |Interface name contains <string>||Can be used with custom interface names to only use certain WANs based on name.
 For example, only use WANs that contain the word "Corporate" or "Cable"|

 It is possible that based on the constraints of a WAN policy, there is no suitable route.
-For example, a WAN policy may be set to use a specific WAN, however at the time of processing, the link is down.
+For example, a WAN policy may be set to use a Best WAN, however at the time of processing, all WAN links enabled in the policy are down.
 In this case, the policy is considered defunct.